alien18/GCN_SCZ_Classification/README.md

 This repository provides core codes and toolboxes for analysis in the paper entitled "Graph convolutional networks reveal network-level functional dysconnectivity in schizophrenia" by Lei et al. Please see the paper for the description of data analysis.

 # Overview
 Content includes demo data and source code for the implementation of graph convolutional network (GCN), linear support vector machine (SVM) and non-linear SVM with radial basis function (RBF) kernel on a large multi-site schizophrenia fMRI dataset.
-The site effects are eliminated by using ComBat Harmonization.
-The Codes for ComBat harmonization methods is supported by [NeuroComBat-sklearn](https://github.com/Warvito/neurocombat_sklearn).
 All custom codes were tested on Linux Ubuntu 20.04 LTS PC.

 # Requirements
 - Python (>= 3.5)
 - Scikit-Learn
-- NeuroComBat-sklearn
 - Pytorch
 - Pytorch-geometric
 - Scipy